hyperledger/besu-docs/docs/private-networks/reference/cli/subcommands.md

 This subcommand takes the following options:

 - `from` - The file containing the RLP hexadecimal string to decode.
+  The default is standard input.
 - `to` - The file to write the decoded validator list to.
+  The default is standard output.
 - `type` - `IBFT_EXTRA_DATA` for an IBFT 2.0 `extraData` string, or `QBFT_EXTRA_DATA` for a QBFT
   `extraData` string.
   The default is `IBFT_EXTRA_DATA`.